ai4er-cdt/WildfireDistribution/README.md

 ![Burn Coverage Polesia](report/figures/ModisBurnPlot_2020.png?raw=true "Burn Plot for March 2020 with burnt and unburnt apparent")
 *Figure 2 - Simplified plot of MODIS-derived Fire_CCI51 dataset, with burnt and unburnt areas apparent for March 2020.*

-The pre-processing of the dataset is done within our custom TorchGeo ‘MODIS’ Class and consists of the following: Binarize We convert the numeric Julian day of burn into a binary value of: ‘0’ for no burn or ‘1’ for burn observed within a given month.
+The pre-processing of this dataset was carried out within our custom TorchGeo ‘MODIS’ Class and consisted of the following: Binarize - We convert the numeric Julian day of burn into a binary value of: ‘0’ for no burn or ‘1’ for burn observed within a given month.

 ### 3.2 - Predictor Datasets
 **3.2.1 - Landcover Types (Sentinel-2+Classifier)**